Skip to content

 Walking your dog near cattle

 Cows graze on some parts of the Mournes too.
-Cows are naturally curious, so if they approach, walk slowly with your dog at heel.
+Cows are naturally curious, so if they approach, walk slowly with your dog on a lead.
 If you feel threatened, let go of your dog – it can run faster than cattle and escape.
 Once you're safe, regain control of your dog.

 Always walk around cows with calves because they may feel threatened if you walk between them.
 If you're unsure, try to find an alternative route around the animals.